draconicmods/DragonBot/README.md

 Entering the following commands will trigger the bot<br>
 ?help - Sends the user a message with all the commands.<br>
 ?faq - Sends the user a message with FAQ embed commands.<br>
-?tools - Sends the user a message with a links to the tools.<br>
 ?credits - Sends the user a message with the credits.<br>

 ## Planned Features